Borgund/flexpot/README.md

 ## Pocketbase
 This starterkit requires you to have a running pocketbase instance, either [locally](https://pocketbase.io/docs/), on PaaS solution like [fly.io](https://github.com/pocketbase/pocketbase/discussions/537) or by using for instance [pockethost.io](https://pockethost.io/).

+# Planned features
+- [ ] Dashboard page with overview and a clock in / out button. ("no clockin registered so far today")
+  - [ ] Total days, expected hours and actual hours.
+  - [ ] Sum + time.
+- [ ] API Route to clock inn and out.
+- [ ] Edit/delete a timeslot.
+- [ ] Auto "clock out" after 8 hours.
+But overidden by manual clock out.
+- [ ] Access token for API, to be used with i.e. Raycast.
+- [ ] Settings
+  - [ ] Break, auto-apply or manual.
+  - [ ] Working hours.
+  - [ ] Working days.
+  - [ ] Locale??
+- [ ] Organized in Month, week and day breakdown.
+- [ ] "progress bar to show today"
+- [ ] USING TEMPORAL API POLYFILL. (https://www.npmjs.com/package/temporal-polyfill)

+## Bonus

+- [ ] Offline PWA with sync.
+- [ ] Export to PDF/CSV
+- [ ] Calendar integration?

+User
+- id
+- email
+- name

+Settings
+- User.id
+- LunchHours
+- LunchAutoApply
+- DaysInAWeek

+Timestamp
+- id
+- User.id
+- date
+- clock_in (datetime)
+- clock_out (datetime)
+- lunch_break_override
+- edited_manually

+flexitimeBalance
+- id
+- User.id
+- total_minutes
+- last_updated

+## Decisions:
+- Multi-checkins are combined for a day.
+- Check-ins spanning over midnight will be "cut".
+The minutes still count for a total, but split over 2 days when overflowing.
+- The server controls the timezone, frontend submits timezone/locale used when submitting so server can diff.